 \begin{theorem} For a Q function from a given density matrix $\rho$, there exists a universal approximation with a Q-Flow representation. \end{theorem}

-\textit{Proof.} For any given density matrix $\rho$, there is a corresponding $Q_{\rho}$ which satisfies $Q_\rho \geq 0$ and $\int Q_\rho =1$.
-Here, one can view $Q_{\rho}$ practically.
-Since it has been shown that normalizing flows are universal approximations of probability distributions~\citep{huang2021convex}, there exists a Q-Flow representation $Q_f$ such that $Q_f$ can be arbitrarily close to $Q_{\rho}$.
+\textit{Proof.} For any given density matrix $\rho$, there is a corresponding $Q_{\rho}$ which satisfies $Q_{\rho} \geq 0$ and $\int Q_{\rho} =1$.
+Since it has been shown that normalization flow is a universal approximator of probability distribution~\citep{huang2021convex}, there exists a Q-Flow representation $Q_f$ such that it can be arbitrarily close to $Q_{\rho}$.

 \begin{theorem} For any local observable expected value to be computed with respect to $\rho$, there exists a Q-Flow representation which can compute the observable efficiently. \end{theorem}